can seem like a daunting task, but the thrill of being able to create your own patterns is unmatched.

 Maybe this goes without saying, but the drafting process will be a lot smoother if you have all the necessary tools.
-Take a look at A Guide to Patternmaking Tools and start gathering.
 You probably already have many of the items in your sewing room or around your house, and the rest can be picked up for affordable prices at a craft store.

 3. Know how to use your rulers and French curve.

 Your clear gridded ruler and French curve will come in handy when it’s time to add seam allowances to your design.
 Using a clear gridded ruler will allow you to place the ruler on top of your design lines and add the appropriate seam allowance, such as 1/2”.

 On straight lines, this is pretty straightforward, but it’s a little trickier on curved lines, such as armholes.
 In these instances, you’ll only want to draw a solid line where the ruler is parallel to the stitching line.
 Instead, add dashed lines.
 You can blend the dashed lines either by hand or with your French curve.

 Knowing how to grade a pattern